November 11, 2019

 January 20, 2016

 Breakfast usually takes the spotlight as the most important meal of the day.
 But what about lunch?
-Check out these 6 easy, type 2 diabetes-friendly lunch options you can prepare at home and avoid the fast food trap.
+Check out these 6 easy, type 2 diabetes-friendly lunch options that are great for everyone.
+Prepare them at home and avoid the fast food trap.
 Not only will you eat healthier, you’ll save money!

 Salads are a great way to help reach your daily vegetables goals.
 They are easy to prepare and full of variety depending on your toppings.